EntropicLabs/entropycli/README.md

 # EntropyCLI - Entropy Beacon Tooling
 EntropyCLI is a command line tool for interacting with the Entropy Beacon.
 Developers can use EntropyCLI to facilitate local development of applications that integrate with the Entropy Beacon.
+Check out the [Documentation](https://entropiclabs.io/beacon/docs/quickstart) for more information.

 ## Installation
 Developers can get started with EntropyCLI by installing it with `cargo`: